wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 When the weight is positive, it afirms the change of a object being of a certain class.
 When the weight is negative, it is evidence against being from that class.

+## Word2vec

+Word2vec is a technique introduced by Google to replace words with vectors.
+These vectors can then be used to train a neural network within a NLP field.

 # X
 # Y